JalmarazMartn/customDiagnostics/README.md

 **_Bellow you can configure a set of fixes and aplly them in all workspace documents with the command "JAM Fixes.
 Pick a fixset and apply fixes in all workspace documents diagnostics"._** Then you choose a fixset if you are more than one, and will apply all fixes in all documents.

+**_You can apply fixes in a more restricted mode with command:"JAM Fixes.
+Pick a fixset and apply fixes in current document diagnostics"._**

 ### Diagnostics

 In the same file we set the replacing rules we can set a digsnotics to find and show in problems panel.